jainbhargav/batchingestion/README.md

 ## How to scale this application when input and changes file is large

-When both input file and changes file are really large and none of these could be loaded in memory, we have to divide both files into smaller chunks streaming these files and repeat modifying data of all chunks of mixtape.json for all chunk of changes.json.
+When both input file and changes file are really large and none of these could be loaded in memory, we have to divide both files into smaller chunks streaming these files and repeat modifying data of all chunks of mixtape.json for all chunks of changes.json.